dianaeligg/bcs-missing-videos/README.md

 What started as a way to not individually click each of the 72 sessions ended up as an application that can help other not do the same.

+## TODO

+* Fixup redirecting to Login screen when token no longer active
+* Assignments

 ## Changelog

 * 2020/06/13 - Added filtering by active students